Bathroom birth control — Are condoms from vending machines safe?

 - Make sure the condoms you buy are not labeled "novelty" condoms; these condoms are mainly for laughs and do not provide the same STI and pregnancy prevention as regular condoms.

 Condoms produced in the United States and in other countries are indeed tested for quality, as are condoms manufactured in other countries.
 The U.S. Food and Drug Administration (FDA) samples all condoms before allowing them to be sold.
 If 4 out of every 1,000 condoms manufactured by a certain company are found to fail quality tests, the company is forbidden from selling its product in the States.
-In a 2005 Consumer Reports study it was noted that all brands and models of condoms that were tested (23 types of condoms total) met the industry standards for effectiveness.

 Wherever you get your condoms, it's great that you're planning on using them to protect yourself and your partner(s) from STIs and/or pregnancy.
 Once you have your hands on some (that have not expired or been exposed to extreme temperatures), enjoy!